TBSx3Australia/DAGBENCH/network/iota/README.md

 This document will describe the detailed steps on how to setup the test net of IOTA in local env and AWS env.

-If you are not familar with the concept and components of IOTA, please see: https://domschiener.gitbooks.io/iota-guide/content/ and https://gitlab.com/tbsx3_sydney/documents/blob/master/project/DAG-research/IOTA.md
+If you are not familar with the concept and components of IOTA, please see: https://domschiener.gitbooks.io/iota-guide/content/

 ## Prerequsite
 * Docker